 Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any effects on the stock, associated species or protected species.
-There is not expected to be any difference in the biological effects under Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3.
+No difference is expected in the biological effects under Alternative 1 (No Action), Preferred Alternative 2, and Alternative 3.

 A cost recovery plan would implement an additional cost on wreckfish fishery participants but an equal benefit to fishery management agencies, in this case NMFS, by helping to offset administrative costs.
 Thus, implementation of a cost recovery plan would create distributional economic effects.
 Alternative 1 (No Action) represents the lowest cost to fishery participants and lowest benefits to NMFS, but it is not a legally viable alternative.